the firm with a fresh perspective

 One spouse inherited money and put it into a joint savings account.
 Is it marital property or separate property?

 There can be as many hypothetical examples as there are couples.
-Even once property is classified as marital or separate, the work of a Round Rock divorce lawyer is just starting.
+Even once property is classified as marital or separate, the work of a divorce lawyer located in Round Rock is just starting.
 Assets that are jointly owned need to be negotiated over.
 Each spouse will want different things.
-An attorney that is always bringing a fresh eye to every case, can be in a good position to fight for their client’s best interests.
+A family law attorney that is always bringing a fresh eye to every divorce case, can be in a good position to fight for their client’s best interests.

 Pennington Law PLLC takes pride in bringing that fresh perspective to each client who comes through our doors.
-We combine a studious approach to current case law with a good personal knowledge of how the family court judges in our area generally handle things and top that off with a fighting spirit that will vigorously advocate for our clients.
+Our divorce attorneys combine a studious approach to current case law with a good personal knowledge of how the family court judges in our Round Rock area generally handle things and top that off with a fighting spirit that will vigorously advocate for our clients.

 The state of Texas uses the principle of community property as the legal basis for dividing up property between spouses in a divorce.
 This means that a family law judge will, in a general sense, be looking to divide up the assets on a 50/50 basis.